HengGao12/OAML/README.md

 ## Overview

-In this work, we propose an **Outlier Aware Metric Learning (OAML)** framework for generating OOD data in a distribution free manner and learning effectively, which improves OOD detection performance of score functions on various benchemark to a great extent.
+In this work, we propose an **Outlier Aware Metric Learning (OAML)** framework.
+OAML mainly addresses the following issues in outlier exposure training for OOD detection:
+- How to prevent the ID performance degradation when training with OOD data;
+- How to collect and train with outliers effectively.

 ![image](fig/pipeline.jpg)